Back to the blog

 If none apply, consolidate.

-A final note: gambits are messy.
+A last word: Gambits are untidy.
 They’re not about perfection.

 Your job is to: